 A child going missing, particularly repeatedly, can be a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
-Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of them going missing in future.
+Using professional curiosity to identify the existence of any underlying safeguarding risk helps prevent the risks of them going missing in future.